 From our perspective, what made this event successful was that attendees were able to engage in the cultural production of cooking while simultaneously being informed about the contextual significance of these foods.
 This was truly a community championed event and we are grateful for everyone who attended.
 Proceeds from the dinner tickets have been donated to SAKALA, a Haitian youth community center that has created a safe space to support youth well-being and positive development.

-By: UofMosaic Fellows at University of Toronto, St. George Campus (Millen Melles, Matthew Lipton, Naveeda Hussain, Nishani Chankar and Anah Mirza)
+Blog written by: UofMosaic Fellows at University of Toronto, St. George Campus (Millen Melles, Matthew Lipton, Naveeda Hussain, Nishani Chankar and Anah Mirza)